JimberSoftware/docs/devices/servers/servers.md

 ## Details and firewall rules of a server

-Access the details of a specific server and check the firewall rules by selecting the corresponding strip within the table (avoid clicking on the buttons at the end).
+To view the details of a specific server and inspect its firewall rules, select the corresponding row in the table.

+> [!INFO]
+> Avoid using the action buttons at the end of the row (e.g. edit or delete).

 ![server detail.png](server_details.png ':size=500')